kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_beacons.md

 5. The beacons will be created in the current group.

 ## Viewing a Beacon
-Beacons will be shown in the beacon list and display the distance to the beacon from your current location.
+Beacons will be shown in the beacon list and will display the distance to the beacon from your current location.

 To open a beacon, click the beacon in the list.
 This will open the beacon details page.
 The following information will be shown:
 - **Name**: The name of the beacon.